dlndn/socratic-soul/README.md

 - entryId (PK)
 - journalId (FK to Journal)
-- userId (FK to User)
+- entryDate
+- title
+- content

-For now, journal entries and user accounts will be the only data to show CRUD functionality, if implemented.
-We can always add Mental State Processing Conversations and Etch-A-Sketch Pieces to stored data on servers, but to make things simpler, users can export the conversations or artwork into their local machine's storage.
+For now, all input/output can be saved to the user's local machine.
+Data provided might not be implemented in this scope, but in the future.
+Journal entries and user profiles have implementation priority to show CRUD functionality.
+We can always add Mental State Processing Conversations, Community Sticky Note Board Snapshots, and Etch-A-Sketch Pieces to stored data on servers.

 ### Endpoints